 The necessity defense can be used in interesting circumstances.
 The focus is on natural physical forces, but the above-discussion shows that the defense isn’t limited to things like environmental disasters.
 It’s conceivable that the defense could have been used had the facts changed slightly in Anthuber.
 Arguing that necessity applies to something like an addiction is best done with a top criminal defense attorney at your side.

 If you’d like to talk about the possibility of using the necessity defense in your criminal case, contact an experienced Milwaukee defense attorney like Matthew Meyer or Benjamin T. Van Severen.
-At Meyer Van Severen, S.C. we focus 100% of our resources on defending criminal cases and trying to show things like the necessity defense.
+At Van Severen Law Office we focus 100% of our resources on defending criminal cases and trying to show things like the necessity defense.
 We believe that when facing a criminal charge, it’s wise to have the best criminal defense attorney on your side.
 Call (414) 270-0202 for help.